Social inflation and early intervention

 - Have you established key triggers in your case evaluation process that would flag a file with the potential to trigger Reptile Theory arguments?

 - Are you maintaining and consistently updating data regarding your outside counsel to understand who best to assign a case to reach a favorable settlement?

 At CaseGlide, we’ve seen our more successful clients pursue a number of tactics to resolve their litigated files more quickly and with better outcomes.
 First, they optimize their litigation process by deploying strategic tracks and associated workflows.
 This ensures that their processes are followed closely and they drive more efficiency and see more positive settlements as a result.

 Second, they understand the importance of clearly organizing file information into more usable data points.
 Gone are the days (for them) of cutting and pasting from emails.
 Email was never designed to be an effective document management solution or functional activity tracker, or calendaring tool.
 Instead, document repositories, activity hubs, key litigation event management and scheduling, and task management tools all mean that no case is going to spiral out of control.
 There are no surprises.

 Lastly, they understand the power of data-driven attorney selection and overall outside counsel optimization.
 Utilizing historical results and pinpointing the right attorneys for the right claims can substantially increase an organization’s likelihood for a positive outcome and/or early settlement.
 Which attorneys get the best results?
 The earliest settlements?
 These customers understand the effectiveness of knowing the answers to those questions.

-There doesn’t look to be a near term solution for social inflation.
+There doesn’t look to be a near-term solution for social inflation.
 However, as juries continue to turn out nuclear verdicts against both large and small organizations, claims and litigation leaders do not need to rely on hope as a strategy.
-Instead, by closely defining and measuring what they do and how they do it, they’re using data to help drive crucial resolutions decisions and leaving less to chance.
+Instead, by closely defining and measuring what they do and how they do it, they’re using data to help drive crucial resolution decisions and leaving less to chance.